 And you take someone like my grandmother, who is completely clueless as to what’s going on, you take someone like myself, who has worked in this field, who’s lived in the evolution, revolution, of technology, and then take someone like my two- or three-year-old niece – potentially, when she starts reaching an age where she’s working on a network, the awareness of all the data will be native to her.
 There’s no education.
 She knows this.
 So, that’s what I’m intrigued by – the consumer, and people, becoming more aware of their online profiles, their online data.

 Last question for you, and maybe it relates to what you just described: What do the next five to 10 years look like in your view?
-What do you see as changing, emerging, that organisations should be aware of?
+What do you see as changing, emerging, that organizations should be aware of?

-For the organisation, the attackers are just having more data to work with.
+For the organization, the attackers are just having more data to work with.
 They’re having more entry points to work with.
-For companies, I would tell them, while data right now, I think, is leading in terms of everybody wants data, they want to build these profiles, they want to be able to learn more about you and create a better experience, organisations just need to be really careful about all this data they’re capturing, and do you need it?
+For companies, I would tell them, while data right now, I think, is leading in terms of everybody wants data, they want to build these profiles, they want to be able to learn more about you and create a better experience, organizations just need to be really careful about all this data they’re capturing, and do you need it?
 What are your retention policies?
 How do you delete this data?
 How do you store?
 What is the consent?

 All of that, to me, is what, over the next five to 10 years, I think is going to really ratchet up in all aspects, whether it’s a social media profile, whether it is a retail transaction, whether it is a contract or financial transaction, whether it’s real estate.
-However it’s being done, as we move toward these, organisations need to understand in the next five to 10 years, there is just going to be this amazing amount of data they have, and what is their social responsibility and obligation to their consumer and to the folks at the end of this data that they’ve grabbed in terms of securing it, leveraging it, using it and how long they actually need it.
+However it’s being done, as we move toward these, organizations need to understand in the next five to 10 years, there is just going to be this amazing amount of data they have, and what is their social responsibility and obligation to their consumer and to the folks at the end of this data that they’ve grabbed in terms of securing it, leveraging it, using it and how long they actually need it.
 I think that’s going to continue to evolve over the next five to 10 years.

 When it comes to people as we go through this, I do think you’re starting to see a little bit of this where, what is truly real news coming in from the internet?
 What is coming into my feed, that is mapped with data they have for something that I might click on versus something that I won’t click on?
-And it goes back to the comment I made earlier about that online profile and this data that we have about ourselves that companies are storing, and how we interact with these companies and organisations.
+And it goes back to the comment I made earlier about that online profile and this data that we have about ourselves that companies are storing, and how we interact with these companies and organizations.

-To wrap up, five to 10 years from now, data is going to continue to be just a massive resource to companies, to organisations and to attackers.
+To wrap up, five to 10 years from now, data is going to continue to be just a massive resource to companies, to organizations and to attackers.
 Be aware of the data that’s out there.
 Be aware of how long you need this data.
 Be aware of why you’re keeping this data.
 Be aware of who’s keeping what data, and how you can secure and protect and harden this data.

 Great insights, Michael – a pleasure speaking with you today.
 Thanks for joining me.